Lisa (rapper): 2016–2023: Debut with Blackpink and Lalisa

 In August 2016, Lisa debuted as one of four members of South Korean girl group Blackpink, the first non-ethnically Korean artist under the label.
 The group's debut single album Square One featured lead singles "Whistle", which topped all South Korean charts upon debut, and "Boombayah".
 In 2018, Blackpink signed with Interscope Records in a global partnership with YG Entertainment.

 Lisa became a permanent cast member on the Korea Army Academy edition of the Munhwa Broadcasting Corporation military variety program Real Man 300 from September 21, 2018, onward.
 Her first role on a television program since her debut, it earned her the unofficial Character of the Year award at the 2018 MBC Entertainment Awards.
 On November 5, 2018, Lisa unveiled her YouTube channel, Lilifilm Official, focusing on travelling, lifestyle, and dance.
 As of July 2019, she has over 1.3 million subscribers and received a YouTube Gold Play Button.
 One of her dance performance videos went viral in 2020 as a result of a meme derived from the video; celebrities such as Dolly Parton, Stephen Colbert, James Corden, Luke Evans, and Lil Nas X participated in the trend.
 In March 2020, Lisa served as the dance mentor on iQIYI's Chinese girl group survival program Youth With You Season 2.
-In February 2021, she returned as dance mentor in the show's third season for boy groups.
+In February 2021, she returned as a dance mentor in the show's third season for boy groups.